kubeflow/community/calendar/README.md

 1. You need to be calendar admin in kubeflow.org.

+1. You need to join the [kubeflow-discuss google group](https://groups.google.com/g/kubeflow-discuss), because

+    > Tip: If you have "View members" access to a group and create a group event, each member receives an invitation email.
+If you do not have  “View members” access, the group receives an invitation.
+Each user must accept the invite for the event to display appear on their calendar.

+    Note if you are using a user@kubeflow.org email account, you should join kubeflow-discuss with this account.

 1. You need a Google Cloud project (not sure whether it must be in kubeflow.org).

 1. Go to https://console.cloud.google.com/apis/credentials, create an OAuth 2.0 Client ID choosing `Desktop app` type.